 In 2010, the city implemented a rapid screening protocol, in collaboration with the CRSNG Drinking Water Industrial Chair at the l’École Polytechnique de Montréal.
 A city representative (clearly identifiable with an official ID card and clothing with the city’s logo) screens the water in all buildings that could have a lead service line using an instrument that measures the level of lead in the water from your kitchen faucet (Palintest).
 This annual program takes place from June to October.
 Affected residents receive a notice informing them that an employee will come to screen the water in their home, after which they will receive the result, whether it is positive or negative.

 Please note that this screening confirms whether there is lead in your water, but is not a regulatory analysis carried out by a certified laboratory.
-The city can also visually inspect the excavation site when work is being done to replace the public portion of lead service lines on a street.

 If you live in a building that may have a lead service line, you can request lead screening, without waiting to receive a notice from the city.